No. 5 Creighton beats 12th-seeded UCSB 63-62 with clutch FTs

 It seemed hardly certain the elder McDermott would lead the team into the tournament this year after he created a firestorm by twice using the term “plantation” as part of an analogy urging team unity.

-He was suspended for the final game of the regular season, apologized multiple times and was reinstated for the Big East Tournament.
-Creighton reached the final before being blown out by Georgetown.
+He was suspended for the final game of the regular season, apologized multiple times and was reinstated.
+Creighton reached the Big East tourney final before being blown out by Georgetown.

-The Bluejays pushed ahead of the Gauchos by 10 points in the first seven minutes of the second half, making it 47-37 on Mitch Ballock’s three-point play off a drive to the basket.

 Creighton grabbed the lead back with 3:08 remaining when Bishop finished a pick-and-roll with a reverse two-handed dunk to make it 59-58.
 After a long UCSB possession that produced no points, Zegarowski made a straight-on jumper with 1:39 left to make it 61-58.